Call for Proposals—MIPSA 2016

-The Executive Board of the Michigan Political Science Association is pleased to announce that the organization's 2015 annual meeting will take place October 29-30 at Aquinas College.
-This year’s conference promises to be very engaging as we are planning on a wide variety of panels and topics, special lectures, panels, and many other opportunities.
+The Executive Board of the Michigan Political Science Association is pleased to announce the 2016 annual meeting will take place October 20-21, at Central Michigan University.
+This year’s conference promises to be very engaging as we are planning a wide variety of panels and topics, special lectures, workshops, and many other opportunities for professional development and engagement.

 Program and Events

-The 2015 MIPSA program will consist of a keynote address, panels, roundtables, and a poster session.
-Presentation, panel, roundtable, and poster proposals are welcome on any topic generally relating to issues of power and distribution of resources related to the polity, public policy, or governance at the international, national, state, or local levels.
-The deadline for receipt of proposals is September 4, 2015.
+The 2016 MIPSA program will consist of a keynote address, panels, roundtables, and a poster session.
+Presentation, panel, roundtable, and poster proposals are welcome on any topic generally related to issues of power and distribution of resources related to the polity, public policy, or governance at the international, national, state, or local levels.
+The deadline for receipt of proposals is Friday, September, 16, 2016.

 Proposals for papers, posters, full panels, roundtables, and for chairs and discussants may be submitted using the form located at the conference web site.
 If you have a paper or panel in mind, please include that in your submission.
 The program committee wishes to be as inclusive as possible and will consider all proposals to create a wide-ranging and diverse program.